mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

     - Policies can be set to requireHigh Assurance security level forreports,dashboards, andconnected apps.
 If the session isn’t High Assurance, access can beblockedorthesession level can be raised.
     - The Logout URL can be specified to redirect users to a certain page after they log out.
 The expiration timecan be selected for theaccount verification link in welcome emails to new users.
 All expired tabs can be redirected to a custom logout URL.

+Session-based access control can be done using a permission set.
+If multiple permission sets need to be assigned for an activated user session, a permission set group can be assigned to users instead.

 ## IP Restrictions

 ## Login Hours
 ## Device Activation & Identity Verification
 ## Additional Security Controls